 Applications submitted by non-MAP lenders must be processed by HUD field office staff under Traditional Application Processing (TAP).
-The sponsor has a preapplication conference with the local HUD Multifamily Hub or Program Center to determine preliminary feasibility of the project.
+The sponsor has a preapplication conference with the local HUD Multifamily Region to determine preliminary feasibility of the project.
 The sponsor must then submit a site appraisal and market analysis (SAMA) application (for new construction projects), or feasibility application (for substantial rehabilitation projects).
 Following HUD's issuance of a SAMA or feasibility letter, the sponsor submits a firm commitment application through a HUD-approved lender for processing.
-If the proposed project meets program requirements, the local Multifamily Hub or Program Center issues a commitment to the lender for mortgage insurance.
+If the proposed project meets program requirements, the local Multifamily Region issues a commitment to the lender for mortgage insurance.

 The 221(d)(4) program is authorized by the National Housing Act (12 U.S.C.
 17151 (d)(4).
 Program regulations are found at 24 CFR 221, subparts C and D. Basic TAP program instructions are in HUD handbook 4560.01 - Mortgage Insurance for Multifamily Moderate Income Housing Projects available on HUDclips.
 Refer to the MAP web-site for guidelines and instructions, lender approval requirements, and MAP coordinators.
 The program is administered by the Office of Multifamily Housing Programs, Office of Production, Program Administration Division.

 In FY2021, the Department insured mortgages for 206 projects with 33,862 units, totaling $4.9 billion.